 Stripes will also flatter your figure, and halter neck tops are particularly good for the inverted triangle because they balance out your wider shoulders.

 You will want to make sure that the collars on your jackets aren’t too wide as this will create extra width that you don’t want.

 Avoid anything which creates extra width on your shoulders such as shoulder pads, epaulets, embroidery and buttons as these will draw the eye outwards and make your shoulders look even wider.

 - Create more width and overall balance below with A-line or full skirts.

 - Use bold textures to create more bulk.

 - Horizontal stripes will make the lower body wider.

 - Fuller leg width in trousers, full or bootleg pants.
-Colottes will work for you too.
+Culottes will work for you too.

 - If trousers don’t fit your waist or bum, get them altered at the tailor.

-- Have pockets or embelishments on your trousers or skirts.
+- Have pockets or embellishments on your trousers or skirts.